 Ben’s work has been commissioned for sculpture projects all over the world and includes monumental sculptures for public places, bespoke work for private gardens, and exquisite bronzes for interior spaces.

-2nd April 2018.
-Patients, family and friends thoroughly enjoyed the Easter tea and treasure hunt at Horatio’s Garden Salisbury on Bank Holiday Monday.
-Thank you to everyone who attended and thank you to the volunteers who provided the fabulous tea and gave up their time to help the day run smoothly.
+On 2nd April 2018, patients, family and friends thoroughly enjoyed the Easter Tea and Treasure Hunt at Horatio’s Garden Salisbury, and particularly loved the tasty treats on offer thanks to our volunteers!
+We are so grateful to everyone who attended and to all those who gave up their time to help the day run smoothly.

 Welcome to the Looking Out Project.
 The Looking Out Project is a collaborative, interactive, art project run by Horatio’s Garden artist in residence Miranda Creswell.
 This is in conjunction with EnglaID, a landscape archaeological research group at the University of Oxford.
-The project has created 5 pictures which will be placed in the wards of the spinal centre.
-Each picture is like a mini curiosity cabinet featuring an ordnance survey map of the view from the patient’s room and the many curiosities that make up the view from the windows.
+The project has created five pictures which will be placed in the wards of the spinal centre.
+Each picture is like a mini curiosity cabinet, featuring an ordnance survey map of the view from the patient’s room and the many features that make up the view from the windows.

 Patients, families, volunteers, staff and supporters can send in photographs, artwork, poems, music or audio clips to be added to the project web site by emailing them to email@example.com.

-The pictures: Using a specialist mapping technique called LIDAR, Dr
+The pictures: Using a specialist mapping technique called LIDAR.

 Chris Green has made detailed maps which highlight what can be seen in the view and also what cannot be seen.

-Volunteer art teacher, Sheila, has worked with patients to produce pressed flower art taken directly from Horatio’s Garden, representing different times of the year, these have been set into real silver leaf and form part of the pictures.
-Richard Lawrence, a Letter Press printer who works and teaches printing at the Bodleian Library in Oxford, has manually printing all the titles and short explanations for the pictures.
-Each subject below is further explained by leading experts in their field, from University of Oxford to the RSPB.
+Volunteer art teacher, Sheila, has worked with patients to produce pressed flower art taken directly from Horatio’s Garden.
+These represent different times of the year, and have been set into real silver leaf and form part of the pictures.
+Richard Lawrence, a Letter Press printer who works and teaches printing at the Bodleian Library in Oxford, has manually printed all the titles and short explanations for the pictures.
+Each subject below is further explained by leading experts in their field, from the University of Oxford to the RSPB.